 Sam is multi-talented and, like Kadeena, represents both British Cycling and British Athletics.
 He is the British Record holder for the F35 Shot Put (athletics) and the C1 KM Time Trial (track cycling).

-His focus this year is on making his 3rd Paralympics in Tokyo.
+His focus at present is all about improvement as he looks to build on his track and gym PBs and his long term goal is to make the GB team for Paris .
 As well as being an inspiration on the bike, Sam is a game changer off it.
 He has a role as an Athlete Mentor for the Youth Sports Trust where he works in schools to encourage pupils to use the values and lessons learnt through sport, to better their academic performance.